 Job Interviews can be unnerving.
 Hope the tips and techniques provided in this article helps you in your preparation so that you present yourself with clarity and confidence.

 If you found the information in this article helpful, I will be grateful if you can share it and leave a comment.
-For access to the free resource library with career guides, checklists and templates, click here to fill in the form.
+For access to our free resource library with career templates, guides and checklists, click HERE to fill in the form.
 Thank you in advance for your support as I grow my blog.